Today I am sharing all the steps on how to DIY board and batten in a staircase to increase the style in your home as well as the value.

-Board and Batten can be used to create a box shape on the wall to add interest and architectural detail.
-I love seeing this kind of detail in stairwells.
-I loved how the refinished stained stairs turned out but once I added the box molding and painted, that’s when the magic happened!
-The staircase wasn’t dark and scary anymore.
+Board and Batten can be used to create a box shape, also known as box molding, on the wall to add interest and architectural detail.
+I love seeing this kind of detail board and batten in stairwells, and I am thrilled with how this turned out!

 *This post contains affiliate links, see full disclosure for details.

 Here is a picture of where I finished off after refinishing the stairs.
 They turned out great but the next part of the project is really what took them from good to amazing!

 Here is What You Will Need:

 I used 1/2 inch mdf for this project.
 They ripped the wood down a 4X8 sheet into 4-inch strips.
 The guy at the store was able to get 12 boards out of it but only used 7 for this project.

 You can choose to use 1×4 pieces of lumber but that is a bit more expensive.
 For my space, the 1×4 would stick out from the existing baseboards because it is thicker than the baseboards.
 So I went with MDF for practical and economic reasons.